googleworkspace/google-chat-samples/python/dynamic-commands/README.md

 which is called when loaded.
 You can see this in the main class of this sample, `dynamic_command.py`, in the method `execute_dynamic_command`.
 The return value is the Chat response in JSON.

+> **IMPORTANT NOTE** \
+> Dynamic functions can only access libraries already mentioned in the
+> `requirements.txt` file.
+If you are planning on using any other Cloud APIs
+> (Big Query, or Secret Manager for example) or other third party libraries,
+> you will have to ensure that those APIs are included in the `requirements.txt`
+> file and the entire Cloud Function will need to be redeployed to include them
+> prior to trying to use them in a dynamic class.

 ---